gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Board of governors voted to place the institution in the hands of the state finance commissioner after heavy runs.
+Board of governors closed the bank and placed it with the state finance commissioner following heavy runs.

 Newspaper Excerpt